Pengchengpcx/FTEdit/README.md

 > Tencent

 ## Ongoing:
 1. Update the edited paper to be camera-ready.
+(Done)

 2. Unified codebase cleaning.